OneXray/l10n/README.md

 ## Translation

-Currently OneXray provides support for English, Chinese, Russian and Persian.
-Russian and Persian are machine translated and may contain errors.
+Currently OneXray provides support for English, Chinese, Russian.
+Russian is machine translated and may contain errors.

 You can use the following editors to edit internationalization files.